What Is Venture Debt Financing?

 With the immense number of business startup costs involved in launching a company, founders are always concerned with financing their ventures.
 But securing traditional financing as a startup is among the most difficult challenges within small business lending, so many startups turn toward equity investors instead.
 Companies aren’t always in a position to give up more ownership, though, which is when venture debt financing can be a crucial instrument.

 Venture debt financing is a type of small business loan in which a company takes on debt, rather than accepting money from an investor in exchange for equity.
 But venture capital loans are different from traditional small business loans.
-We’ll go through how these two types of financing differ, whether your business is eligible for either, and some alternative loans to consider.
+We’ll go through how these two types of financing differ, whether your business is eligible for either, and some alternative types of loans to consider.

 Venture debt—also called a venture capital loan—is a type of debt-based financing.
 Venture-backed companies often seek these loans between equity rounds, or to finance specific opportunities.
 That venture debt is usually over a three-year term and it’s senior debt, according to Kauffman Fellows.

 However, this capital isn’t issued by venture capital firms, but rather specialized venture debt lenders, which include banks, hedge funds, private equity firms, business development companies (BDCs), and a few other outlets.
 More importantly, the capital is issued in the form of debt, not equity.
 So, founders don’t need to give away sizable percentages of ownership in their company—one of the distinct advantages of venture capital loans.

 Venture debt financing is generally structured similarly to traditional medium-term business loans, with three- to five-year repayment periods.
 Occasionally, they’re issued as business lines of credit or equipment financing.

 It’s much less common for business owners to raise venture debt than to raise venture capital.
 Although it’s not officially tracked, one figure for 2017 puts VC investments at $84.2 billion, and VC loans at just about $8 billion.